HireAbo/awesome-interview-questions-5000-jobs/Agriculture and Environmental Science/Agriculture/Agricultural Biotechnologist.md

 Welcome to the Agricultural Biotechnologist Interview Preparation !
 This resource is designed to help you ace your Agricultural Biotechnologist interviews with confidence.

+Agriculture is a vital sector that focuses on cultivating plants and raising animals for food, fiber, medicinal plants, and other products used to sustain human life.
+It plays a crucial role in ensuring food security and supporting the economy of many countries.
+Environmental Science, on the other hand, is a multidisciplinary field that analyzes the interactions between humans and the environment, aiming to understand and solve environmental problems.
+Within the field of Agriculture, there are various specialized roles, such as an Agricultural Biotechnologist.
+These professionals utilize biotechnology techniques like genetic engineering to improve crop yield, enhance resistance to pests and diseases, and develop new varieties with desirable traits.
+They contribute to sustainable agriculture practices, ensuring efficient food production while minimizing environmental impact.

 ## 🚀 Overview

 Whether you're a seasoned Agricultural Biotechnologist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Agricultural Biotechnologist interviews to help you prepare and succeed.